sanchjain/DataBash/README.md

 # DataBash

-**WHAT IT DOES**
+**About**

-Databash is a streamlined machine learning data collection platform.it aims to allow user to build machine learning datasets collaboratively and easily, so they can focus on the important parts of their project instead of having to get bogged down in trying to gather data.
+Databash is a streamlined machine learning data collection platform.
+It aims to allow users to build machine learning datasets collaboratively and easily, so they can focus on the important parts of their project instead of getting bogged down by hefty data collection.